-As minerals and metals are so different, we need not only to arrange a peculiar work to every metal and mineral but also be prepared to work very hard, so we cannot set general rules for their preparation, as it is the case with animal and vegetal reigns.
-I mean they (minerals and metals) cannot be reduced without the addition of some salt, oil or spirit as is instead the case of vegetables which neither need any addition at all and nor all the mineral work.
-Sometimes you plan to reduce them separately in their five substances, sometimes we do not want that: for example, it suffices to take the resinous substance of Jalap, and rejecting the other substances as useless: we extract by distillation the essential oil of anise, which we carefully preserve, regardless to the rest: sometimes we calcine tartar to get the salt fixed, without wanting to keep its mercurial and sulphurous parts, which are allowed to exhale or evaporate by the violence of fire; when we extract the volatile salt of urine, it does not trouble about the other principles, as when we extract the jelly hartshorn, we reject everything else: and also a multitude of others.”
+As minerals and metals are so different, we need not only to arrange a peculiar work for every metal and mineral but also be prepared to work very hard, so we cannot set general rules for their preparation, as is the case with animal and vegetal reigns.
+I mean, they (minerals and metals) cannot be reduced without adding some salt, oil, or spirit as is the case of vegetables which neither needs any addition nor all the mineral work.
+Sometimes you plan to reduce them separately in their five substances.
+Still, sometimes we do not want that: for example, it suffices to take the resinous substance of Jalap, and reject the other substances as useless: we extract by distillation the essential oil of anise, which we carefully preserve, regardless of the rest: sometimes we calcine tartar to get the salt fixed, without wanting to keep its mercurial and sulfurous parts, which are allowed to exhale or evaporate by the violence of fire; when we extract the volatile salt of urine, it does not trouble about the other principles, as when we extract the jelly hartshorn, we reject everything else: and also a multitude of others.”

-This part is in the Glaser’s book introduction as common observations and remarks.
-Here he presents some examples of necessary substances, in chemistry as well as in Alchemy, not to be worked till destruction: in fact we need them to achieve the destruction of other minerals and metals.
-These substances are the real “servants” and the volatile salt of urine indubitably deserves Glaser’s attention.
-These observations also lead to the usual question when handling volatile salts in Alchemy: are these salts to help more important volatilizations ( metals) or can they be used to reach ultimate and reiterate volatilizations to get our Mercurius?
-The answer is as customary as the question: Mercurius is inside every possible molecule, but metals do contain a huge quantity.
-Of course is not only a molecular issue, since the water ( for example) exposed to certain outdoor weather conditions seem to contain a good quantity too.
-Simply if you want to be on the safe side pick up a metal, reduce it to a fine powder, and open it with volatile substances.
+This part is in Glaser’s book introduction as common observations and remarks.
+Here he presents some examples of necessary substances in chemistry and Alchemy, not to be worked till destruction.
+We need them to achieve the destruction of other minerals and metals.
+These substances are the real “servants”, and the volatile salt of urine indubitably deserves Glaser’s attention.
+These observations also lead to the usual question when handling volatile salts in Alchemy: are these salts to help more important volatilizations ( metals), or can they be used to reach ultimate and reiterate volatilizations to get our Mercurius?
+The answer is as customary as the question: Mercurius is inside every possible molecule, but metals contain a huge quantity.
+Of course, this is not only a molecular issue since the water ( for example) exposed to certain outdoor weather conditions also seems to contain a good quantity.
+If you want to be on the safe side, pick up metal, reduce it to a fine powder, and open it with volatile substances.

 “On Nitre or Saltpetre.

-Nitre or saltpetre is a salt partly volatile & sulphurous and partly terrestrial; it tastes salty & bitter.
-It is extracted from the earth, demolition of ships and cellars vaults, but especially the stables, because of the large amount of urine and feces of animals volatile salts, which join the salt of the earth by continuous air action ………….”
+Niter or saltpeter is a salt partly volatile & sulfurous and partly terrestrial; it tastes salty & bitter.
+It is extracted from the earth, demolition of ships and cellars vaults, but especially the stables, because of the large amount of urine and feces of animals volatile salts, which join the salt of the earth by continuous air action … ”.

-The high point of the chapter on Saltpetre are the sal armoniac operations, but we interrupt him to jump to operations with urine.
-Nevertheless, as we will see in a next comparison between him ad his pupil Lemery, sal armoniac will keep an urinous character on Glaser’s side.
+The high point of the chapter on Saltpetre is the sal armoniac operations, but we interrupt him to jump to operations with urine.
+Nevertheless, as we will see in the next comparison between him ad his pupil Lemery, sal armoniac will keep a urinous character on Glaser’s side.

 “On the Urine Distillation.